StephaneBraun/GoldenGate-Distribution-Path-Analysis-secure-deployment/README.md

 The oggConnect.properties file contains the following settings:

-    oggUrl: http connection string to the GoldenGate Service Manager
+    oggUrl: https connection string to the GoldenGate Service Manager
     defaultDir: directory for generating the Distribution Path statistics file

 Example :